Choose a Location:

 Scene I

-Dr Bartolo, together with his ward, Rosina, were until recently resident in Madrid.
+Dr Bartolo together with his ward Rosina were, until recently, residing in Madrid.
 While there, Rosina had attracted the attention of the adventurous young Count Almaviva, who, on their departure for Seville, has followed incognito, determined to woo and win her.
 Disguised as a student called Lindoro, he serenades her at night below her balcony, but is making very little progress when he meets Figaro, a former servant of his who had left his employ to set up independently as a barber.
 Apart from his shop, Figaro also has a contract of service in Bartolo's household, and the two men strike a deal whereby Figaro will get Almaviva into the house.

 Scene ii